-In this MomJunction post, we share all about cranberries, including the benefits, possible side effects, and ways to feed it to your baby.
+This post covers all you need to know about cranberries, including their advantages, potential side effects, and how to feed them to your baby.

 Can You Give Cranberries To Babies?

 According to the U.S. Food and Drug Administration (USFDA), cranberries are “generally recognized as safe” (GRAS) to consume as food (1).
-Besides, the fruit has a remarkable phytochemical profile that holds considerable health benefits.
+Besides, the fruit has a remarkable phytochemicaliXBioactive compounds found in plant-based foods that act as antioxidants and have antimicrobial effects. profile that holds considerable health benefits.
 Thus, cranberries can be considered a good food choice for babies and toddlers.

 At What Age Can Babies Have Cranberries?